joshuboi77/Python_Dictionary/README.md

-# Language Token Analyzers

-A collection of VS Code extensions that provide live token analysis with comprehensive definitions for programming languages.

 ## 🐍 Python Token Analyzer

 A VS Code extension that provides live Python token analysis with definitions from your comprehensive Python dictionary.